-- (a) regularly report to the Board on the operation of the Company's risk management and internal control processes and assess the Company's risk culture; - (b) have unrestricted access to the internal and external auditors and meet at least once each year with the external auditors without management being present; - (c) provide sufficient information to the Board to allow the Board to report annually to shareholders and stakeholders on risk identification and management procedures and relevant internal controls of the Company; and - (d) attend to any other matter put to the Committee for consideration by the Board. - 3.3 The auditor shall have direct access to the Board on any matter if required. - 3.4 Members of the Company's senior management team have a right of access to the Chairperson of the Committee in relation to any matters of material concern that have been raised through the normal management process but have not been raised with the Committee.
+- (a) regularly report to the Board on the operation of the Company's risk management and internal control processes and assess the Company's risk culture; - (b) have unrestricted access to the internal and external auditors and meet at least once each year with the external auditors without management being present;

-- 3.5 The Committee will have access to, and the authority of the Board to seek any information it requires from any officers, employees, consultants or advisers to fulfil its function, duties and responsibilities.
+- (c) provide sufficient information to the Board to allow the Board to report annually to shareholders and stakeholders on risk identification and management procedures and relevant internal controls of the Company; and - (d) attend to any other matter put to the Committee for consideration by the Board. - 3.3 The auditor shall have direct access to the Board on any matter if required. - 3.4 Members of the Company's senior management team have a right of access to the Chairperson of the Committee in relation to any matters of material concern that have been raised through the normal management process but have not been raised with the Committee. - 3.5 The Committee will have access to, and the authority of the Board to seek any information it requires from any officers, employees, consultants or advisers to fulfil its function, duties and responsibilities.
 All employees will be directed to co-operate with any request made by the Committee. - 3.6 No former Company employee will be engaged in an external audit role for the Company within two years of leaving the Company.
 Former audit partners or audit managers will not be employed by the Company without prior approval of the Committee.

-- 4.1 The Committee will have at least three members and shall comprise a majority of independent directors and at least one director with an accounting or financial background. - 4.2 The Committee will be structured to ensure that, as a collective group, it has the skills, experience and knowledge to fulfil its role and responsibilities.
+- 4.1 The Committee will have at least three members, who shall all be non-executive directors.
+The Committee shall comprise a majority of independent directors and have at least one director with an accounting or financial background. - 4.2 The Committee will be structured to ensure that, as a collective group, it has the skills, experience and knowledge to fulfil its role and responsibilities.
 The Committee may, from time to time, co-opt external experts if the Committee believes this would assist the Committee to discharge its responsibilities. - 4.3 The Board shall appoint a Chairperson from among the members of the Committee.
-The Chairperson is to be an Independent Director. - 4.4 The appointment and removal of the Committee members shall be the responsibility of the Board. - 4.5 The Company shall identify the members of the Committee each year in its annual report.
+The Chairperson is to be an Independent Director.
+The Chair of the Committee must not have a long-standing association with Scales' external audit firm as a current, or retired, audit partner or senior manager at the firm.
+The Chair of the Committee will generally be perceived to be independent for these purposes if there has been a period of at least three years between previously being employed by the external audit firm and services as Chair of the Committee. - 4.4 The appointment and removal of the Committee members shall be the responsibility of the Board. - 4.5 The Company shall identify the members of the Committee each year in its annual report.